 - Mikhail Salkind (1890-1974), a Russian lawyer who fled the Bolshevik revolution in 1922 and also became a film producer in Berlin.
 Salkind and Nivelli grew up in neighboring towns in Russia and became friends.
 After Max died, Salkind continued to be a financial adviser to the family until he left Germany.

-Around 1920, life was good for the Nivelli family – they lived in a spacious apartment in the center of town and Max was investing his profits in patents, valuable furniture and jewelry.
-Film making was a most lucrative business and some of Max’s friends in the movie business were urging him to join the trend and leave for Hollywood with them.
+Around 1920, life was good for the Nivelli family – they lived in a spacious apartment in the center of town and Max was investing his profits in the production of new films and also in patents, valuable furniture and jewelry.
+Filmmaking was a most lucrative business and some of Max’s friends in the movie business were urging him to join the trend and leave for Hollywood with them.
 But, following the “Titanic” disaster of 1921, he became afraid of sailing and the family stayed in Berlin.

 By 1923, the Weimar Republic’s economy had deteriorated.
 The country was in a state of hyperinflation and strikes were rampant.
 Nivelli, like many others, failed to recognize the economic crisis in time and lost most of his money.
 Looking for other sources of income, Max switched from film production, which was a costly business, to importation and distribution of films.